MLI-lab/TTT_Denoising/README.md

 ```

 ### Test-Time Adaptation to Single Images
 An example to apply our method on fastMRI with simulated noise on single GPU can be seen below.
 Test-time adaptation is evalauated on natural and synthetic noise with different noise levels.
 Test results are obtained by running the method on selected 10 images from each dataset.
-Test images can be found under 'test_time_training/testset/', and the path to the pretrained model that is adapted during the test-time adaptation is under 'test_time_training/model/'.
+Test images can be found under 'test_time_training/testset/', and the pretrained model that is adapted during the test-time adaptation is 'test_time_training/model/0715_ttt_mim_unet_gn_0.005.pth.tar'.
+Run 'test_time_training/TTT_MIM_TestTimeTraining.ipynb' for an example of test-time adaptation to single image, and reproduction of the test results.
 ```
 python ttt_mim_online.py \
 --dataset fastmri --noise-mode gaussian --noise-var 0.005\